 The annexes list which information has to be provided with a request for inclusion in the register of collections (Annex 1) and with an application for recognition of best practice (Annex 4), and provide templates for a due diligence declaration to be submitted at the stage of research funding (Annex 2) and at the stage of final development of a product (Annex 3).
 Due diligence declarations can be submitted through the EU-wide tool DECLARE.

 On 27 August 2016 a Guidance document was published by the European Commission on the scope of application and the core obligations of Regulation (EU) 511/2014.
-This Guidance document deals with the scope of Regulation (EU) 511/2014 (when does it affect you?), the obligations of users (what do you have to do?), events triggering due diligence declarations (when do you have to make a due diligence declaration?), and selected sector-specific issues (focusing on health and on food and agriculture).
+A revised Guidance document was published on 12 January 2021.
+This Guidance document deals with the scope of Regulation (EU) 511/2014 (when does it affect you and what is considered to be ‘utilisation’?), the obligations of users (what do you have to do?), events triggering due diligence declarations (when do you have to make a due diligence declaration?), and selected sector-specific issues (focusing on health and on food and agriculture).